 Digestion – breaking the large into the small

+The Digestion of food involves both mechanical and chemical processes as the food is broken down into smaller components.
 The swallowing reflex allows food from the mouth to be moved into the oesophagus.
 Here, waves of muscular contractions known as peristalsis move food down this thin-walled tube to a muscular bag known as the stomach.

 Both physical and chemical digestion occurs within the stomach.
 The continual churning movements of the muscular walls of the stomach mix food with a digestive fluid, known as gastric juice.